 On a related note, and specific to actions on wage claims under Title II, Book III of the Labor Code, it is also unlawful for an employer to dismiss any employee who has filed or testified in any such proceeding, or is about to do so.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How do employers usually decide how much compensation is to be paid?

-If based on installation of labor-saving devices or redundancy, at least one month of pay or one month per year of service, whichever is higher;
+If the authorized cause is the installation of labor-saving devices or redundancy, the separation pay is equivalent to one (1) month pay or one (1) month for every year of service, whichever is higher.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.

-the contract is not contrary to law, public order, public policy, morals or good customers, nor prejudicial to a third person with a right recognized by law.
+d.
+The contract is not contrary to law, public order, public policy, morals or good customs, or prejudicial to a third person with a right recognized by law